veillette/opticsTextbook/content/Chap03OpticalInstrument/OpticalInstruments.md

 \mathfrak{D} =\frac{1}{f}= -0.5 \; \text{diopter}.
 \end{align*}
 ```
 The lens is best put in the front focal plane of the relaxed eye, i.e. at approximately 16 mm in front of the cornea.
 This follows from {eq}`eq.lensmaker` and the fact that the distance of the retina to the eye lens is roughly 22 mm while the refractive index of the vitrous humor is 1.337.
 Hence, the focal distance in air of the relaxed eye of $22/1.337 \approx 16 \text{ mm}$.
 The reason for putting the lens at the focal distance is that in this case the magnification of the eye and the negative lens together are the same as for the uncorrected eye.
-To see this, draw a ray from the top of the object through the centre of the negative lens.
+To see this, draw a ray from the top of the object through the center of the negative lens.
 This will then be made parallel to the optical axis by the eye lens; the distance of this ray to the optical axis is the image size on the retina.
 This ray will end up at the same point of the retina as when the negative lens is taken out, because it is not refracted by this lens.

 Contact lenses are very close to the eye lens and hence the total power of the eye with a contact lens is simply the sum of the power of the eye and the contact lens.